 Bicarbi is a medical food for the management of elevated serum acid levels due to chronic kidney disease, without the GI upset seen with raw uncoated bicarbonate.
-Elevated serum acid can be called metabolic acidosis, low Total CO2 or metabolic acidosis.
+Elevated serum acid can be called metabolic acidosis, low Total CO2 or low TCO2.
 Properly treating metabolic acidosis from CKD has been shown to slow the progression of kidney disease, help retain kidney function and help avoid or delay the need for kidney dialysis.
 Metabolic acidosis is measured by serum bicarbonate (also called total CO2 or TCO2).
 A normal serum bicarbonate is between 23-29mEq/L.

 Bicarbi is GI friendly enteric coated sodium bicarbonate which is used for the treatment of elevated serum acid levels (measured as TCO2,Total CO2, CO2 or Carbon Dioxide on a lab report).
 Levels below 22 mEq/L indicate a high acid level.